Code-Institute-Submissions/IBrazyI-The-Drunken-Goblin/README.md

 - Gave text inputs a 'title' displaying what characters they could use within the input.

 Error when users don't upload image when creating a character.
-- Changed the input to a required input meaning the user must create a character with an image.
+- Changed the input to a required input, meaning the user must create a character with an image.

-User log in giving error when fields are empty.
+User login giving error when fields are empty.
-- Added required to the log in input area so the button cannot submit empty fields.
+- Added required to the login input area, so the button cannot submit empty fields.

 Saved character functionality available for non logged in users and giving error.
 - Removed the option for save characters if the user is not logged in.